olikelly00/scaling-data-infra/README.md

 - Replacing smaller EC2 instances (e.g. `t3.micro`) with more powerful ones (e.g. `t3.medium`).

-![screenshot showing our work to upgrade from micro EC2 instances to medium](vertical_scale_micro_to_med.png)
+![screenshot showing our work to upgrade from micro EC2 instances to medium](vertical_scale_micro_to_med.png) *Evidence of upgrading our EC2 instances from micro to medium*

   This involves:
   1. Creating an AMI image of the original instance